kendraperry/li-retention/readme.txt

   copying.txt - complete text of the GNU Affero General Public License (GNU AGPL) v.
 3.0, under which the R code is licensed license.txt - summarizes the license terms of all components included readme.txt - (this file) describes how to duplicate our statistical anaysis as well as interpret the results

-DEFINITIONS AND ASSUMPTIONS
-  Eligible students: Students enrolled in either 1) a section of a course that received library instruction OR 2) a similar section/course that did NOT receive library instruction AND who did not graduate or transfer to a 4-year school before the next term or year.
-NOTE: It is also possible to count graduate/transfer students as retained; however, in our study, we simply excluded them from all calculations.
-  Library instruction: (abbreviated as LI) An in-class presentation by a librarian on library resources, evaluating sources, documentation styles, etc. May include one-shots and/or customized presentations for a specific course or section.
-The key determining factor is that the librarian presents to the whole class (usually at the request of the instructor), so that student motivation is not a confounding factor.
-  Retained: Re-enrolled in at least one course in the following term and/or year Following term: The next full term immediately following the term in which LI occurred.
-Summer terms are excluded.
-For example, if LI occurs in Spring 2017, the following term is Fall 2017.
-If LI occurs in Fall 2017, the following term is Spring 2018.
-  Following year: The same term of the following calendar year.
-Summer terms are excluded.
-For example, if LI occurs in Spring 2017, Spring 2018 is the following year.
-If LI occurs in Fall 2017, Fall 2018 is the following year.
-  p-value: In statistical terminology, this is the percent likelihood that your result could occur by chance.
-To interpret, compare it to your alpha value.
-If it is smaller, your result is statistically significant.
-If it is larger, it is not.
-More info about p-values: https://www.statisticshowto.com/p-value/ alpha or significance level: In statistical terminology, this is the percent likelihood of rejecting a null hypothesis when it is, in fact, true.
-Researchers typically identify the alpha level they are willing to accept before beginning an experiment or analysis.
-Common alpha levels are .05 (5%), .01 (1%), or .10 (10%).
-For our analysis, we used an alpha level of .05.
-More info about alpha levels: https://www.statisticshowto.com/what-is-an-alpha-level/ null hypothesis: In research and statistical terminology, this is the commonly-accepted fact or outcome that we are working to disprove.
-For this research project, the null hypothesis is that there is NO relationship between library instruction and retention.
-More about null hypotheses: https://www.statisticshowto.com/probability-and-statistics/null-hypothesis/ critical value (for chi-square): The value that helps you determine whether to accept or reject the null hypothesis in a chi-squared test.
-For a right-tailed chi-square test with one degree of freedom and an alpha level of .05 (as in our analysis), the critical value is 3.841.
-Chi-square test results higher than this number are considered to be statistically significant.
-More about critical values: https://www.statisticshowto.com/how-to-find-a-critical-chi-square-value/ degrees of freedom (for chi-square): Sorry, we don't really understand this statistical concept.
-All we know is that, for this project, the df=1.
-More about degrees of freedom, in case you have a better head for stats than we do: https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/degrees-of-freedom/

 DATA PREPARATION
 Summarize your data in an Excel spreadsheet with the following column headings.
 A template Excel file is provided.
 Use a separate Excel file for each institution or combination of institutions being studied.